An asymptotic distribution theory for Eulerian recurrences with applications: Non-normal limit laws

 \begin{prop} Assume $\alpha>0$ and $\beta\ne0$.
 The EGF of $P_n$ (satisfying \eqref{Pn-nn}) is given as follows. \begin{itemize} \item If $\beta'=0$, then

 \item If $\beta'\ne0$, then

-\end{itemize} \end{prop} Note that \eqref{poisson-egf} also follows from \eqref{nn-egf} by letting $\beta'\to0$.
-By varying the seven parameters, the simple solution \eqref{nn-egf} is capable of generating many different non-normal limit laws, as we will examine in the next two sections.
+\end{itemize} \end{prop} Note that \eqref{poisson-egf} also follows from \eqref{nn-egf} by taking the limit as $\beta'\to0$.
+Also if $\beta'=0$, then $\beta>0$ because otherwise the coefficients are not all nonnegative.
+By varying the seven parameters, the simple solution \eqref{nn-egf} is capable of generating many different non-normal limit laws, as we will examine in the next two sections but instead by an elementary approach.